 Mineral ZINC is responsible for the strength of BARRIER (first protection layer), antibody PRODUCTION, and MEMORY functions of Immune System.

-Top sources of Zinc include:
+Top food sources of Zinc include:

-- Beans, nuts and seeds
+- Sunflower seeds

-- Fermented foods
+- Fermented whole grain foods

 Dietary Tip: 4 tablespoons of sesame seeds, or pumpkin seeds, or 2 cups of sprouted beans will cover your daily requirement for Zinc.